-The Union College Nursing Program was the first Bachelor of Science in Nursing program in the state of Nebraska and all Adventist colleges.
+Established in 1896, the Union College Nursing Program has a long-standing tradition of excellence.
+In fact, Union's nursing program is the oldest Bachelor of Science in Nursing program in the state of Nebraska and in all the Adventist colleges!

 Our graduates have a consistently high pass rate for the NCLEX-RN.
-In fact, 100% of our May 2012 graduates passed on their first try!
+In fact, 100% of our December 2014 graduates who have taken the NCLEX-RN have passed on their first try!

 Yes, nursing majors can be invited to join Union's chapter of this society, Nu Rho.